rossanx/git-tutorial/README.md

 **STEP 11 - Collaborator wants to incorporated new changes in his local copy
   * Now you know how to complete this step, complete it!

+**STEP 12 - Adding more collaborators to github project
+  * Settings -> Manage access -> Invite a collaborator
+  * Now each invited collaborator must accept the inviation to join the repository's list of collaborators

 Congrats! :+1:

 TODO: Using tags in git (local and remote).